Saud Shakeel: Domestic career

+International career

 In January 2021, he was named in Pakistan's Test squad for their series against South Africa.
 In March 2021, he was named in Pakistan's Test and limited overs squads for their tours to South Africa and Zimbabwe.
 However, he was ruled out of the One Day International (ODI) matches against South Africa due to an injury.

 In June 2021, Shakeel was named in Pakistan's Test and ODI squads, for their tours of the West Indies and England respectively.
 Shakeel made his ODI debut on 8 July 2021, for Pakistan against England.
 In October 2021, he was named as the captain of the Pakistan Shaheens for their tour of Sri Lanka.

 In November 2021, he was named in Pakistan's Test squad for their series against Bangladesh.
 In February 2022, he was also named in Pakistan's Test squad for their series against Australia.
 In June 2022, he was named in Pakistan's Test squad for their two-match series in Sri Lanka.

 In December 2022, he was selected to play for Pakistan in the Test series against New Zealand.
 In the second Test, on 4 January 2023, he hit his maiden century in Test cricket, which helped Pakistan to put 400+ runs in the board in reply to New Zealand's 449 in the first innings.

+In September 2023, he was named in Pakistan’s fifteen-man squad for the Cricket World Cup 2023 in India, He made his World Cup debut on 6 October 2023 against the Netherlands in which he scored 68 runs in 52 balls, and received man of the match award.
+He also played a cameo against Sri Lanka in his second match of the World Cup scoring 31 runs off 30 balls.
+He scored his second fifty of the tournament against South Africa in a losing cause on 27 October as the latter pipped them by just 1 wicket.